ellepannitto/my-website/content/blog/inputs.md

  # CSS class.
  css_class = ""
 +++
+_30mar2020_:
+Yesterday it has been one of the most awul days ever.
+My own issues absorbed me for the whole day, then I started thinking: I haven't received basically any word from the director of our PhD.
+The only email is from two weeks ago and it was a very informal one.
+I myself am kilometers from home, but I am one of the luckiest persons, being in my own country with my normal life going on, however virtually, besides the PhD.
+I feel sorry for my colleagues, who are thousands of kilometers away from their families, time zones apart.
+It's all so prosaic but I wonder whether a more personal, warm email could have made us feel home, maybe more than organizing pointless christmas parties.

 _25mar2020_:
 Highlights from the day:
 * in a few hours it's Lucio's birthday.
 I'm so sorry he has to spend the day in quarantine.
 I guess he'd rather be with someone else, in some other place.
 I'm sorry he's stuck here with me